Robust statistical modeling of monthly rainfall: The minimum density power divergence approach: Results

 \section{Results}

-To illustrate the advantages of the proposed MDPDE based approach in rainfall modeling, we first present the histogram of rainfall data along with fitted models by the MDPDE (and the MLE) for four example cases of subdivision-month combinations under each RMs.
-For this purpose, we choose four values of $\alpha = 0, 0.1, 0.5,1$ and the corresponding MDPDE estimates along with their standard errors (SE) and the CVM distances (CVMD) are provided.
-The overall results from the comprehensive study are presented afterward along with the final predicted models and and the estimated median rainfall amounts for all month-subdivision combinations.
+To illustrate the advantages of the proposed MDPDE in rainfall modeling, we first present the histograms of { detrended} rainfall data along with fitted models by MDPDE (and MLE and LME) for four example cases of subdivision-month combinations under each member of RM.
+For this purpose, we choose four values of $\alpha = 0, 0.1, 0.5, 1$, and discuss the corresponding MDPDE estimates, along with the standard error (SE) and the Wasserstein distances (WD) for each case. { Along with these arbitrary choices of $\alpha$, we also discuss the results based on `optimal' $\alpha$, denoted by $\alpha^\ast$ in \eqref{EQ:AD}}.
+Because MDPDE for $\alpha=0$ coincides with the case of MLE, we do not discuss MLE separately.
+For LME, we discuss the estimators, their SEs, and the corresponding WDs as well. {Due to certain ambiguities with a simultaneous selection of the underlying probability model and the tuning parameter as mentioned in Section \ref{model_selection}, we choose certain representative examples based on visual inspections of the histograms and postpone the discussion on RIC-based model selection to Section \ref{subsec:final_selection}}.

+The overall results from the comprehensive study are presented afterward along with the final predicted models and the estimated median rainfall amounts for all month-subdivision combinations.